 For those intending to retire early, considering other assets, such as buy-to-let properties or cash deposits in the accumulation stage, can be especially important.
 Your pension only starts to become accessible from aged 55 onwards through secured annuity income or through unsecured means, such as flexi-access income drawdown.
 And of course there are a variety of saving and investment options.

 When it comes to investing, much depends on a person’s appetite for risk, and their capacity for loss should an investment not perform as expected.
-“Bonds, equities, commercial property need at least 7-10 years to be worth considering.
-Begin planning 10-15 years in advance and you can consider investment options with slightly higher risks,” says Alex.
+“Bonds, shares, commercial property need at least 7-10 years to be worth considering.
+Begin planning 10-15 years in advance and you can consider investment options with slightly higher risks,” says PK.

 A continuing conversation